rebelsky/sams-assorted-musings-reflections/open-introductory-slots-2017F.md

   160 slots total.

 There are 477 open slots in these subjects.
-If things balance right, every student can take a foreign language.
+If things balance right, every incoming student can take a foreign language.
 That's good.
 Students should study foreign language.

 _Humanities: Other_